Laschenberg/Portfolio/README.md

 In the game, players do not know the goals they score points with, and they are scored by their opponents.
 The first several moves are exploratory and basically random, so random players were a mostly effective heuristic.
 While I have done research since then on more complicated game-evaluation metrics, I have not had the opportunity to implement them yet.

 All of the work in this project is fully my own.

-### Couse Correction(May 2021):

-While this is not a coding project, I thought that it was important to include here.
-This is a board game that I designed a while ago.
-This is not my most recent game, or the one that I am most proud of, but it is one that is complete enough that I hosted a blind playtest of it.
-Players who had no idea what the game was came, learned the rules from the rulebook, and played.
-I recorded the game on camera and talked to the players afterwards to collect feedback for itteration.
-This is the draft that I made after that playtest.

-This game is a racing game that centers around the board game mechanic of "programming," where you lay out a sequence of cards to be enacted in that order.
-It also simulates inertia, and the combination of these two effects with a chaotic deck of "instructions" makes for a fun game where you are forced to plan for the future, and then regularly see your plans thwarted.

-The only thing not mine in this project is the asteroid artwork and the artworks on the game board.
-The asteroid artwork is a Creative Commons (CC BY-NC 4.0) image named "Asteroid Photos" by Alexis Bailey.
-I have not been able to recover the original artworks I used on the gameboard, and did not take note of their attribution when I pulled them into the game.
-The artworks will be changed on the next draft to images I can responsibly cite.